AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 You also get a text summary that indicates whether the experiment is conclusive or not, and summarizes the outcome.
 Conclusiveness is based on statistical significance (see [Statistical methodology](#adobes-statistical-methodology).)
 You can see summary numbers for the best performing variant with the highest lift and confidence.

-For each success metric you selected, a [freeform table](../visualizations/freeform-table/freeform-table.md) visualization and a conversion rate [line](../visualizations/line.md) visualization is shown.
+For each success metric you selected, a [freeform table](../visualizations/freeform-table/freeform-table.md) visualization and a conversion rate [line](../visualizations/line.md) visualization are shown.

 ![The Experimentation output showing one freeform table and one conversion rate trend.](assets/experiment-output.png)